Monday 26 August 2019

 The origin of the term horse latitudes is not certain but it probably comes from the fact that in bygone days when there was no engine power available, becalmed sailing ships were forced to dispose of their horses in order to conserve precious water for the crew.
 The idea of the term referring to a playground for seahorses is much more appealing however!

 During the first two days we were seriously fishing for tuna, but to no avail.
 It was to be a mahi-mahi - take it or leave it.
 The first mahi-mahi we hooked was far too big for us and to the satisfaction of all parties concerned, the fish got away.
-The next day, we caught a considerably smaller (115 cm) mahi-mahi which we consumed with gusto.
+The following day, we caught a considerably smaller (115 cm) mahi-mahi which we consumed with gusto.
 We’ll continue fishing for tuna after Bermuda when we are in the Gulf Stream.
 It won’t matter whether the tuna has blue or yellow fins as long as it is not as big as the one we caught there In 2010 when coming from the Northwest Passage.
 The tuna weighed about 35 kilos (Pekka’s estimate), and it was a real struggle to get it aboard, not to mention to consume it.

 Wednesday 5 June 2019